Trojans – myths & facts

 - Use a good anti virus application, that offers regular virus definition updates.
 Use the software, and keep it up to date.

 - Keep your operating system up to date with security fixes.
-Details of Microsoft’s security updates may be found at
+Details of Microsoft’s security updates may be found at their website.

 Have a Great (Malware-Free) Day!Why trojans are often called viruses...